 When Sir Alexander Fleming discovered penicillin in 1928, it was by coincidence, more than anything else.
 He had forgotten to take a bacterial culture from the lab and later notice that a fungus had grown on it.
 Apparently, this fungus was able to keep the bacteria in its environment at bay.
 Being a researcher, Fleming wanted to find out how the fungus managed to do this and extract the active substance it produced.

 Penicillin made it possible to heal bacterial infections, often caused by minor wounds, that previously killed people in large numbers.
 But the discovery of penicillin and its first widespread application happened a long time ago.
+Over the years, other antibiotically active substances were found and used.
 Meanwhile, humanity has reached a point at which new agents are desperately needed, since various strains of bacteria have become resistant to antibiotics.

 Fleming once commented his discovery by saying, “One sometimes finds, what one is not looking for.”
 Now, the time has come to actively look for such new agents, instead of hoping for their discovery.
 But where to begin?
 In the ground!
 A cubic centimeter of soil contains about a billion lifeforms.
 If one could cultivate and examine the various species, the chances of finding one or even several promising candidates would be pretty good.
 Applied to an agar plate (a petri dish with a culture medium), microorganisms multiply and form colonies.
 However, a small number of fast-growing species usually impede many of the slower species by suppressing their growth.
 This means that the slower-growing species never register.
 They do exist in soil, however, apparently because there they find habitats conducive to their growth.
 So, if you wanted to cultivate them, you would have to offer them those same habitats.